lourence17/favorites-floating-app/README.md

 ## Acknowledgments
 - Inspired by the need for a simple, customizable desktop favorite manager.
 - Thanks to the Windows Forms community for providing robust tools and libraries.

+## Known issues
+- You can't drag the form.
+- App or folder icon doesn't show on the form.